leapmotion/pyopticam/README.md

 License
 -------

-_nanobind_ and this repository are both provided under a BSD-style license that can be found in the [LICENSE](./LICENSE) file.
-By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.
+_pyopticam_ is provided under the Apache V2 license that can be found in the [LICENSE](./LICENSE) file.

+By using, distributing, or contributing to this project, you agree to the terms and conditions of this license, and the licenses of _nanobind_ (BSD 3-Clause) and Optitrack's Camera SDK.